slevithan/regex-recursion/README.md

 - `(?R=N)` — Recursively match the entire pattern at this position.
 - `\g<name&R=N>` — Recursively match the contents of group *name* at this position.
 The `\g` subroutine must be used within the referenced group.

-Any backreferences are unique per depth level.
+Backreferences are unique per depth level, so e.g. the value of `groups.name` on a `RegExp` match array always refers to the value captured by group `name` at the top level of the stack.

 ## Examples